 Thus, the appropriate electronic implants could dramatically expand the sensory capabilities of the human brain, with the result that people would be able to perceive things that are not endowed by biological evolution with appropriate sensors.

 In the same vein, Dr. Nicolelis said that the research team achieved the first “brain-to-brain interface”, passing for the first time direct brain signals from one animal to another.

 As he said, “it is an interface that no one had ever dreamed that would be possible.”

-The international scientific community awaits with interest the publication in the scientific journal Nature next month.
-It is most likely to open the way for electronic implants which one day will allow direct communication between the brains of people.
+The international scientific community awaits publication in the scientific journal Nature next month.
+It is most likely to open the way for electronic brain implants which one day will allow direct communication between the brains of two people.

 Copyright © 2012-2024 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.